How to check semaphores in Linux/ Unix? How to display semaphores in Linux/ Unix? How to view semaphores in Linux/ Unix?

 340 44000 300 234

-You can see above that there are 4 values which represents the following 4 semaphores kernel values:
+You can see above that there are four values which represent the following four semaphores kernel values:

 semmsl – Maximum number of semaphores per set

-semmns – Maximum number of semaphores on entire system
+semmns – Maximum number of semaphores on the entire system

 semopm – Maximum operations for semop system call

-semmni – Maximum number of semaphore arrays on entire system
+semmni – Maximum number of semaphore arrays on the whole system